 Whatever works for your situation, do that!
 Nobody is perfect, and no one will scream at you if you don’t have exactly $1000 in your savings.
 It is helpful to have $1000, but if you are almost at the finish line, by all means, pay it off!
 Hopefully, you don’t have an emergency, but with the extra money, you will start having from paying off a debt you probably won’t need to use it.

 14. How to pay off debt fast: TENTATIVE MONTHY budget

-Having a physical date kept me motivated and gave me hope that there was an end point of the sacrifice’s I was making.
-So go ahead, and give yourself an end date, you might be surprise if that date changes earlier then expected!
+Having a physical date kept me motivated and gave me hope that there was an endpoint of the sacrifices I was making.
+So go ahead, and give yourself an end date, you might be surprised if that date changes earlier than expected!

 15. How to pay off debt fast: TRACK PROGRESS MONTHLY

 I tracked my progress more than monthly, but I know life can get busy!
 So, schedule a time every month to see how your progress is going.
 Update your planner, or whatever you using to track your debt payoff.

 Aside from my debt-free tracker, I also wrote on a calendar.
 I would write the dollar amount I put towards debt over each month on my calendar!
 This is a great way to see the big picture and take a step back to see how far you have come.

 16.KEEP MOTIVATED MENTALLY… FIND YOUR CHEERLEADERS!